 The Bachelor of Arts in Art and Design develops skills in three concentrations: Design, Fine Art and Art History.
 Selected courses in design, studio art and art history develop competencies for graduate school or careers in graphic design, marketing, psychology, or education.

-DESIGN is a creative process that integrates art and technology to communicate ideas and information.
+DESIGN: is a creative process that integrates art and technology to communicate ideas and information.
 You will create dynamic solutions in digital graphic design, electronic imaging, illustration, 3D modeling, rendering, 3D printing and other fabrication processes.
 Up to date industry professional design software will prepare you for careers in the design field.
 Project based assignments and required internships make sure you will be ready to meet the challenge of the 21st century marketplace.
-Art directors in graphic design and visual communications design studios stress the importance of a strong art background for success in these fields.
+Art directors in graphic, product, and visual communications design studios stress the importance of a strong art background for success in these fields.

-FINE ART is at the heart of creative expression.
+FINE ART: is at the heart of creative expression.
 Fine artists have historically been pioneers for innovations in the fields of design, entertainment, even STEM areas.
-You will acquire skills in traditional fine art techniques like drawing, painting, clay and other sculptural media.
-Your own unique vision may incorporate digital/electronic media or 3D printing and your faculty will provide strong advising and mentorship.
-A required thesis project and portfolio will prepare you for the next step, whether it’s graduate school, art therapy, art education or a career as an exhibiting artist.
+You will acquire skills in traditional fine art techniques like drawing, painting, clay, traditional and new media.
+A required thesis project and portfolio will prepare you for the next step, whether it’s graduate school, art therapy, or art education.

-For a look at our student work and information on our program, facilities and activities, click here
+For a look at our student work and information on our program, facilities and activities, please visit quantum.esu.edu/art